-Once a report order is initiated, our proprietary software performs a digital footprint investigation of your candidate locating user generated, publicly available content.
-The After sourcing the entire Internet--not just a short list of sites - a report is created and reviewed by three tiers of experienced FCRA-certified analysts.
-The report is available within 1 business day.
+Once a report order is initiated, our proprietary software performs a digital footprint investigation of your candidate locating user-generated, publicly available content.
+After sourcing the entire Internet--not just a shortlist of sites - a report is created and reviewed by three tiers of experienced FCRA-certified analysts.
+The report is generally available within 1 business day.

 Content matched to subject will be reviewed and flagged in the following areas:

 While our reports provide valuable behavioral insight into a candidate, our reports are most useful when put through a standardized adjudication process.
 Social Intel provides an adjudication training service and policy assessment support so our clients can better navigate a social media background screening program.
 Contact Us to learn more.

 Social Intel offers over 50+ partnerships with a variety of traditional background screen providers and applicant tracking systems where you can access your reports.
 Additionally, our simple standard API is available to connect to your proprietary systems.
 Our platform also includes a manual single or bulk order option, which provides a report alert via email.
 Request a Sample Report here.

 Yes.
 This is mandatory per FCRA.
 Some states also require specific disclosures as well.
 Social Intel supports our clients with templates and common best practices.

 Yes, we are the only Social Media CRA whose service has been reviewed by the Federal Trade Commission or any regulatory body.
 View a copy of our Letter of Review from the FTC’s Division of Privacy and Identity Protection here.

 You could be!
 From hiring managers to HR directors to CEOs, you may be putting your company at risk if you are “Googling” your candidates in-house.
 Best practice is to have a third party conduct social media screenings and monitoring social media activity on your behalf.